MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/supported-configs.md

 ---
 title: Supported configurations for Service Manager
-description: The article describes supported configurations for Service Manager. ms.custom: na ms.prod: system-center-2016
+description: The article describes supported configurations for Service Manager. ms.prod: system-center-2016
 manager: carmonm
 author: bandersmsft
 ms.author: banders
-ms.date: 02/06/2017
+ms.date: 01/23/2018
-ms.reviewer: na
-ms.suite: na
 ms.technology: service-manager
-ms.tgt_pltfrm: na
 ms.topic: reference
-ms.assetid: 847fcf88-bee5-49e5-a783-92ed432db3a4

 ---

-# Supported configurations for System Center 2016 - Service Manager
+# Supported configurations for System Center - Service Manager

 Service Manager has been tested up to the workload described in this topic, based on recommended hardware.
 The test environment contains one Service Manager management server supporting 80 to 100 concurrent Service Manager consoles.
 High\-performance storage using 15,000\-RPM SCSI drives is used on the database servers.